It’s June 6th 2017 at 6:45am, and I’m waiting at the Gombak LRT.

 The largest threat to their homelands is the palm oil industry.
 This is the reason they are congregated at Kampung Parik.
 As loggers begin to encroach on the forest, forcing the Temiar out and into the city outskirts where they are subjected to poverty and harsh ways of life.

-This was the second time I met Mustafa and he seemed to recall my interest in their case from the panel earlier in the year.
+This was the second time I met Mustafa.
+He seemed to recall my interest in their case from the panel earlier in the year.

 I think it was taking a while for many of them to get used to me with my bright red hair.
 None of them really spoke English.
 They speak Temiar and most are fluent in Bahasa Melayu.
 And my Malay is seriously lacking.
 So, I had a lot of fun communicating with emojis on Whatsapp with Mustafa, trying to learn some of their words.